 An open lab for the currently enrolled multimedia student who wishes to increase skills through the use of the multimedia lab facility.
 Units do not apply to the associate degree.
-Offered credit/no-credit only.
+May be taken four times for credit.
+Offered credit/no-credit or pass/no-pass only.